johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 **/profile**

-This will be a very small profile page that will show the user's Twitter information.
+This will be a very small profile page that will show the user's GitHub information.
 Of course, the user must be authenticated in order to see this content.

 _index.js_: